natalieagus/50005-2023/_ns_labs/lab4_1-intro.md

 ### System requirements

-You need Python 3.10 or above (with `pip`) to run this project, and Wireshark installed in our system.
-You are free to use either CLI or GUI based Wireshark.
+You need Python 3.10 or above (with `pip`) to run this project, and Wireshark (or equivalent) installed in your system.
+You are free to use any CLI or GUI based network protocol analyser.
 The latter is recommended for beginners.
+The rest of this lab is written with the assumption that you used **Wireshark**.
+Other equivalent network protocol analyser should have similar functionalities.

 ### Source Code